jpardike/Express-Create-Lab/README.md

 ### EXPRESS CREATE: ADD VIEW LAYER TO PRODUCTS APP

-* this repo includes starter code (so clone it. u don't need to fork ittho.)
+* this repo includes starter code, so be sure to clone this repo.

-* `npm install` to install dependencies. while you're watching the modules download think to yourself: **What is the importance of this part of the process?
-Why am I this?**
+* `npm install` to install dependencies.
+While you're watching the modules download think to yourself: **What is the importance of this part of the process?
+Why am I doing this?**